x21166170/monosec-app/README.md

   * RECAPTCHA_PUBLIC_KEY - From google
   * EMAIL_SENDER - From google
   * EMAIL_PASSWORD - From google
-10. Run the module using python3 run.py
+11. Run the module using python3 run.py

+Reach out at - x21166170@gmail.com